-People often ask me about which field guides and other books I recommend for bird identification and learning about birds and other wildlife.
+People often ask me for about books for birders and wildlife enthusiasts.
+Which field guides and other books do I recommend for bird identification and learning about birds and other wildlife?

 FIELD GUIDES (GUIDEBOOKS) – BIRDS